Helping the helpers – how end-to-end encryption protects non-profits

 We launched our NGO initiative more than two years ago with the aim of helping non-profits work securely by using end-to-end encryption.
 Since then, the demand for privacy and security has grown.
 News on large-scale data breaches, data misuses and extensive government hacking all demonstrate the need for services that guarantee protection for people’s online data.

 Security and privacy are essential for everyone.
 It’s important to note here that privacy isn’t about hiding information; on the contrary, it’s about protecting it.
 That’s why we believe that activists and non-profits, representing vulnerable people, need to have easy access to secure data sharing.
-They need tools at their disposal that help them store and share sensible information to carry out their day-to-day work.
+They need tools at their disposal that help them store and share sensitive information to carry out their day-to-day work.

 More than 500 teams from all over the world joined Tresorit’s NGO program and now use end-to-end encryption in cloud storage and file sharing.
 We are proud and honoured to have improved the digital security of human rights defenders, environmental activists, teams working on education and research, and many others who want to make a change.